johnbehm/johnbehm.github.io/projects/water-cube.md

 # Water Cube Exhibit Refurbishment and Redesign
-Dad, this is still a work in progress.

 ## Project Overview

-The Water Cube is a large interactive exhibit at the museum featuring eight user-controlled water jets inside a glass enclosure.
+The Water Cube is a large interactive exhibit at the Fort Collins Museum of Discovery featuring eight user-controlled water jets inside a glass enclosure.
 Guests manipulate external handles to direct water streams onto wheels, levers, and musical elements, creating motion and sound.

-Originally inspired by a similar exhibit at the Pacific Science Center in Seattle, the Water Cube was installed when the museum opened in 2012.
-After more than a decade of continuous public use, the exhibit had developed several reliability and maintenance issues that negatively affected both visitor experience and staff workload.
+Originally inspired by a similar exhibit at the Pacific Science Center in Seattle, the Water Cube was installed in 2017.
+After nearly a decade of continuous use, the exhibit had developed several reliability and maintenance issues that negatively affected both visitor experience and staff workload.

 As part of a volunteer engineering team, I helped evaluate, redesign, and implement upgrades to improve the exhibit's performance, durability, and maintainability.